Professional and Personal Social Media Guides

 This resource provides guidelines for the use of social media and how social media can affect your professional life and employment.

 Social media can be a fun way to stay in touch with family, friends, and others.
 It can also be a great way to learn and interact with the internet.
 However, there can be downsides to social media if you’re not careful.
 What you do online can affect your employment in many ways.
-Remember that your employer (HR, supervisor, and/or coworkers) may see what you share
+Remember that your employer (HR, supervisor, and/or coworkers) may see what you share online.
+What you post can “live forever” on the internet once it’s posted.

 Your personal social media profile and your professional profile often affect each other.
-Engaging in positive habits on the internet is good practice.
+Engaging in positive habits on the internet is a good practice.
 Below is a list of helpful social media guidelines.

 SOCIAL MEDIA GUIDELINES: